richardmleggett/MARTi/docs/source/installation.rst

 ``mv bin/marti_gui /usr/local/bin``

-Next, you need to create an options file in your home directory that is required by the GUI.
-An example is provided in the bin directory.
-To copy it to your home directory, type:
+The GUI also requires the ``marti_engine_options.txt``.
+If you've already copied this to your home directory for the MARTi Engine then you can skip this step.
+Otherwise, copy it to your home directory, type:

 ``cp bin/marti_server_options.txt ~/``